The Ultimate Guide to Questions for a Potential Photographer

 If you peruse the gazillion blogs on the internet, you’re going to find SO MUCH ADVICE.
-What to feed your guests, the best first dance song, should you have donkeys bring beer around for everyone, etc. That’s all subjective and really, your wedding isn’t screwed because you decided to play six Bruno Mars songs or to get beer alpacas instead.
+What to feed your guests, the best first dance song, should you have donkeys bring beer around for everyone, etc?
+(If you’re looking for a gender-neutral wedding playlist, check this one out!)
+That’s all subjective and really, your wedding isn’t screwed because you decided to play six Bruno Mars songs—in a row—or chose beer alpacas over beer donkeys.

 What you DON’T want to do is receive photography advice from anyone who isn’t a legitimate full time experienced photographer.
-Shot lists with 73 different moments on the list?
+Shot lists with 73 different moments demanded?
 No thank you.
 Questions about what equipment I have?
 Exactly the kind that produces my portfolio.
-All of the RAW images?
+Do you receive all of the RAW images?
 Would you ask a Michelin chef for the recipe?

-So here are ten practical questions to ask a potential photographer and the answers that you might want to look for!
+So here are ten interview questions for a potential photographer and the answers that you might want to look for!

 2. Can I see three full wedding galleries?

+Make sure to ask for full galleries.
+Even now, when people approach me, wanting to hire me…they don’t ask.
+I offer, but they rarely ask.
+The trust is amazing and clearly, I’m not a scammer but…it’s still smart to ask.
 It’s even better to ask for variety.
-See how they photograph in different situations, in different lighting.
+See how the photographer thrives in different situations, in different lighting.
 Can they photograph in the rain beautifully?
 Are they okay in dark reception halls?
 Websites are always the photographer’s best foot forward (theoretically) and thus, it is a smart idea to ask for what they actually deliver clients.
+Don’t rely on the website hero shots.

 3. Do you have liability insurance?

-This is non-negotiable.
+This is non-negotiable and often not on the list of questions for a potential photographer.
 There are a LOT of people pretending to be professional photographers but do nothing to protect their business or clients.
 If they don’t have it, they aren’t professional.
+Hell, make sure they’re charging you tax as well.
+So many people do this to make quick bucks but really, being a wedding photographer means that over 50% of your income goes to The Man.

 4. Do you do this full time?
 If not, what will you do if your main job calls you in?

 A lot of photographers hide that they have day jobs.
-I know this for a fact, because I jumped into this business without any clue what I was doing, thinking I could just make it happen.
+I know this for a fact because I jumped into this business without any clue what I was doing, thinking I could just make it happen.
 So if they do have day jobs, ask about their requirements and commitments.
 Make sure they will actually choose your wedding instead of their day job.
+If they can’t promise that—RUN!

 5. How often will we meet prior to the wedding?